President Donald Trump promoted Trump Accounts during a summit on Jan. 28 to highlight the program’s official launch on July 5, 2026.

-The federally funded pilot program donates $1,000 into savings accounts that American-born babies will be able to access after they turn 18.
+The federally funded pilot program puts $1,000 each into savings accounts that American-born babies will be able to access after they turn 18.

-Here is how you can sign up your child.
+Here is how you can sign your child up.

 Eligibility